Safer Alternatives To Neutering Dogs

 Ovary-Sparing Surgery For Dogs

-The standard spay surgery is the ovariohysterectomy, or OVA, which removes both the ovaries and the uterus.
-It is very major surgery (particularly for a 12-year-old child or 6mth old pup).
+One method of female dog sterilisation is called an ovariohysterectomy, or OVA, which removes both the ovaries and the uterus.
+This is very major surgery for a dog or human (certainly a pre-pubescent one) and it is less favoured as a result.
 Thankfully there are other options available, just not by all vets.

 With tubal ligation your dog will continue to go into heat and can mate with male dogs, but no pregnancy will result.
 This route is certainly preferred though not many vets provide this service.
 You need to call and discuss or find one that does.